CloudInn/concourse-digitalocean-resource/README.md

 - You'll need at least one Linux worker to be used by the resource to provision more workers

-- It's highly recommended to create and destroy the worker inside the same job to always guarantee the destruction of the droplet, to achieve so use `get` under `ensure` step on the job level.
+- It's highly recommended to create and destroy the worker inside the same job to always guarantee the destruction of the droplet, to achieve so use `get` (destroys worker) under `ensure` step on the job level to make sure the droplet is always destroyed no matter the job passed or failed.

 - Jobs with worker provisioning should limit running multiple builds of the same job in parallel using `serial: true` otherwise one build finish will destroy all the workers of all build for the same job causing them to hang, example of using serial: